tytydraco/yessleep/out/We_found_The_Hole_in_Iraq.md

 I wish I had more answers.
 I wish I could make this a better story.
 I just don't know for sure what happened after we left.
 If anyone else was there, please let me know.

-The only thing I know for sure - and I put this on all my sworn statemetns - is that SSG Smith wasn't the only person screaming in that hole.
+The only thing I know for sure - and I put this on all my sworn statements - is that SSG Smith wasn't the only person screaming in that hole.